2013 4-H HANDBOOK (click here)

 Have you heard about 4-H?

 What is 4-H?
 4-H is the largest youth-serving organization in the United States.
 It is a volunteer-led organization that reaches youth through a variety of programs in both rural and urban settings.
 4-H programs are hands-on, age-appropriate, and university-based.
-4-H helps youth improve their self-confidence, learn responsibility and subject matter, and develop leadership, citizenship, communication, and decision-making skills that can be applied over a lifetime.
+4-H helps youth improve self-confidence, learn responsibility and subject matter and develop leadership, citizenship, communication, and decision-making skills that can be applied over a lifetime.